frosty8104/Frosty8104/README.md

 - 👋 Hi, I’m @Frosty8104
 - 👀 I’m interested in graphic design, web design & development, and photography
-- 🌱 I’m currently learning Wordpress design & development
+- 🌱 I'm intermediate on HTML and CSS, and I’m currently learning Wordpress design & development
 - 💞️ I’m looking to collaborate on any projects that have to do with the aforementioned skills
 - 📫 How to reach me by e-mail: lg8104@gmail.com